 Project engineering includes all parts of the design of manufacturing or processing facilities, either new or modifications to and expansions of existing facilities.
 The project engineer is also often the primary technical point of contact for the consumer.
-A project engineer’s responsibilities include schedule preparation, pre-planning, and resource forecasting for engineering and other technical activities relating to the project.
+A project engineer’s roles and responsibilities include schedule preparation, pre-planning, and resource forecasting for engineering and other technical activities relating to the project.
 Kindly read this article to learn about the project engineer job description and salary details, and attributes of the project engineer’s resume along with the skills for the project engineer.

-If you are aspiring to become a project engineer, this article answers all your questions on how to become a project engineering professional along with the project engineering job description and salary details.
+If you aspire to become a project engineer, this article answers all your questions about becoming a project engineering professional and the project engineer’s job description and salary details.

 Project Engineer Roles and Responsibilities